prof3ssorSt3v3/mad9034/docs/modules/week12/README.md

 [MAD9034 12-2 - Transitions and Animations](https://drive.google.com/file/d/1AHE5Ecxxkj5_g3ad45EPN3YSSSpdHSL7/view?usp=sharing)-->

-## Understanding Visual Design
+## Class 1: Understanding Visual Design

-Visual design transcends mere aesthetics, playing a pivotal role in shaping and enhancing user experiences.
+As you learned in the UI Design class, visual design transcends mere aesthetics, playing a pivotal role in shaping and enhancing user experiences.
 It's not just about making products look attractive; it's about thoughtful integration of elements like illustrations, photography, typography, space, layout, and color to make products both usable and appealing.

 Imagine visual design as the final layer in a multi-tiered cake of design.
 It's not merely a superficial coat of paint; it's the culmination of a design process that gives your product a distinct, recognizable identity.